ir-rafio/IJPC-2024-Problemset/Editorial.md

 So $y=k-1$.

-Wait, you found a solution!
+Woah, you found a solution!

 </details>